 On Friday, the line outside the Nevin Community Center held steady at about 70 people, despite claimants being moved briskly through the process.
 That process was overseen by Crawford & Company, a claims management company contracting with Chevron.

-Ritchie said the goal is a response to all claims within three days and resolution of all
+Ritchie said the goal is a response to all claims within three days and resolution of all claims within 30 days.

 "We intend to compensate our neighbors for medical and property expenses incurred as a result of the incident," she said.